Roberto Clemente: Minor league baseball (1954)

-Black was the original target of the Pittsburgh Pirates' June 1, 1954, scouting trip to Richmond.
-Conducted by pitching coach Clyde Sukeforth, the mission's focus quickly shifted when he witnessed Clemente's throwing and batting prowess in pre-game drills.
-Nonetheless, Clemente barely played during Sukeforth's three-day visit.
-With his suspicions further aroused by manager Max Macon's dismissive remarks ("You mean you want him?!") and the fact that Clemente took batting practice with the pitchers rather than his fellow position players, Sukeforth made inquiries and soon ascertained Clemente's status as an unprotected bonus baby.
-The manager had been instructed to use Clemente "sparingly," acknowledged Macon almost 12 years later.
-"We tried to sneak him through the draft, but it didn't work."
-As Sukeforth told Pirates beat writer Les Biederman, "I knew then he'd be our first draft choice."
-Before leaving Richmond, he recalled, "I told Montreal manager Max Macon to take good care of 'our boy' and see that he didn't get hurt."
+Black was the original target of the Pittsburgh Pirates' scouting trip to Richmond on June 1, 1954.
+Noticing Clemente in batting practice, Pirates scout Clyde Sukeforth made inquiries and soon learned about Clemente's status as an unprotected bonus baby.
+Twelve years later, manager Macon acknowledged that "we tried to sneak him through the draft, but it didn't work" but denied being instructed to not play Clemente, stating that the player needed time to develop and was struggling against Triple-A pitching.
+However, Pittsburgh noticed his raw talents; as Sukeforth recalled years later, "I knew then he'd be our first draft choice.
+I told Montreal manager Max Macon to take good care of 'our boy' and see that he didn't get hurt."